 As a combination of cooperation and confrontation, the above actions would seek to persuade and coerce Iran to cease its missile intimidation, proxy terrorism, and nuclear threats.
 An essential ingredient of such a strategy is the presence (or projection) of credible deterrent and defensive force in the Arabian Gulf.
 The combination of effects is persuasion, coercion, deterrence and defense.

-The overall combined effect is confrontational persuasion.
+The overall combined effect may be characterized as confrontational persuasion.
 Each contributing effect influences actors in Iran in nuanced ways, the understanding of which requires persistent intelligence, surveillance, reconnaissance and analysis (ISRA).
 The strategy combines cooperation with confrontation because we have seen that cooperation alone fuels expansive Iranian aggression, while pure confrontation feeds the regime’s domestic oppression.

 Confrontational persuasion may be partly generated by targeted economic assistance and sanctions, and military defense with the capability to deter further Iranian attacks.
 Success takes time.
 So, what has happened since August?